TurboGears/tg2docs/docs/turbogears/webflash.rst

       </py:with>
     </body>

-This will ensure that we can provide custom Javascript that depends on JQuery inside our flash template.
+This will ensure that custom JavaScript can depend on jQuery inside the flash template.
 Now we can switch flash template to use the toastr library to display our flash by setting inside your ``app_cfg.py``::